sarabenali88/IoT/docs/journal.md

 Today I failed to accomplish one thing.
 I wanted to make sure that I could at least save the data from the appointment into the appointment table in the database.
 But I didn't manage to do that, because I still find PHP a little hard to work with.
 I will try to take a look at this again tomorrow or in the weekend.

+## 2024-03-04
+Today I learned to create different measurements for my design during the laser cutting.
+Last week I went to the makers-lab, and I was able to use the laser cutter.
+The only thing I didn't know how to do is create different measurements for different shapes I want to cut out.
+It was actually very easy and the only thing I had to do was select the shape.
+I cut out another pyramid side design like last week but with new measurements, but the new measurements for the LCD-screen weren't accurate, so next week I will be going to the makers-lab again to cut out a new design with the right measurements.